This article has links to products and services we love, which we may make commission from.

 Lou Neff Point at Ladybird Lake was a natural choice.

-During SXSW, we walked downtown along the riverfront each day, watching the kayakers on the water, ogling at the turtles, admiring the skyline.
-We’re not the most emotional people (Craig would suggest that I am slightly on the spectrum) but this spot felt right.
+During SXSW, we walked downtown along the riverfront daily, watching the kayakers on the water, ogling at the turtles, and admiring the skyline.
+We’re not the most emotional people, but this spot felt right.

-The sun shone, the ducks quacked, and we had a small audience who clapped politely as Craig kissed his bride!
+The sun shone, the ducks quacked, and a small audience clapped politely as Craig kissed his bride!

 An Austin Elopement